thenumbernine/symmath-lua/README.contents.md

 This is a WIP.

-Setting the `SYMMATH_PATH` to the base directory of Symmath is required.
+You can cd to the dir of the worksheet you want to work on, and run `$SYMMATH_PATH/server/standalone.lua`

-Then cd to the dir of the worksheet you want to work on, and run `$SYMMATH_PATH/server/standalone.lua`
+It will determine the symmath location either based on `SYMMATH_PATH` environment variable or by Lua require search for `symmath`.

 This requires my lua-http project in order to run.